Best Anti-Malware 2023: Comparing 15 Malware Scanners

 How much time does it take to download and install the program?
 Is it easy to find everything in the software's interface?
-We go step-by-step through the entire installation process of each program we assess, letting you know what you can expect.
+We go step-by-step through the entire installation process, letting you know what to expect.

-We look favorably upon programs that are offered either in freemium or free trial versions.
+We look favorably upon programs for which freemium or free trial versions exist.
 For the latter, these should be available without inputting a payment method.
-Generally speaking, software downloads should be easy to find, take as little time as possible, and not load bloatware or unwanted programs onto a system.
+Generally speaking, software downloads should be easy to find, take as little time as possible, and not install bloatware or unwanted programs on a system.

 We particularly liked Bitdefender's user interface owing to the ability to customize the program's quick actions.

-User interfaces should be intuitive with the features on offer easy to find, requiring no more than a few clicks to access.
+The best user interfaces are intuitive and help users to easily find any features, requiring no more than a few clicks to access them.
 Important components, like scans, should be accessible directly from the start or home screen.
-Users lacking in technical knowledge should be able to effectively use the software out of the box, however, we also like to see enough configuration options for enthusiasts to sink their teeth into.
+Users lacking in technical knowledge must be able to effectively use the software out of the box, however, we also like to see enough configuration options for enthusiasts to sink their teeth into.

 Every anti-malware should come with a few standard features for protecting your computer or device.
 However, apart from these, there exist a number of extras that a provider can offer.
-Because the threats for PCs and mobile devices differ, apps for the latter should come with a few additional tools.
+Because the threats for PCs and mobile devices differ, apps for the latter should include a few additional tools.

 We place particular emphasis on the following:

-Scans check your computer for threats that have managed to find their way onto your system.
-Most anti-malware programs from our sample offer smart scans, which quickly assess the most important areas of your system.
+Scans check your computer for threats that are already on your system.
+Most anti-malware programs from our sample offer smart scans, which quickly assess the most important areas of your computer or device.
 Full scans or user-defined scans (of specific drives, folders, or files) are also common.
-It's important that users can configure and customize scans (and their scheduling) to a considerable degree.
+The more that users can configure and customize scans (and their scheduling), the better.

-With many programs, such as AVG (pictured above), you can create different scan profiles and schedule them in advance.
+With many programs, like AVG (pictured above), you can create different scan profiles and schedule them in advance.

 - Real-time protection

-Anti-malware programs should also proactively defend your system against threats before they can burrow into it.
+Anti-malware programs should also proactively defend your system against threats before they've managed to install themselves.
 Here, it's important that adequate defenses exist against viruses, malware, keyloggers, and other types of malware.

-With most programs, it's possible to toggle specific real-time protection shields on or off.
+With most programs, you can toggle specific real-time protection shields on or off.

-The most important real-time protection shields often have their own areas of the dashboard, where additional configuration options are available.
+The most important real-time protection shields often have their own areas of the dashboard, where additional configuration options are offered.
 These include:

 - Ransomware protection

-Alternatively known as extortion Trojans, ransomware is a particularly nasty kind of malware that works by encrypting your files and demanding a pay-off for the decryption key (which you should, under no circumstances, ever pay).
+Alternatively known as extortion Trojans, ransomware is a particularly nasty kind of malware that encrypts your files and demands a pay-off for the decryption key (which you should never pay, under any circumstances).
 The more levels of ransomware protection a program has, the easier it can identify and neutralize these threats in a timely manner.

-Trend Micro offers a "Folder Shield", with which you can secure specific folders against ransomware.
+Trend Micro offers a "Folder Shield", with which you can protect specific folders against ransomware.

 - Internet security

 Your anti-malware software should also warn you against visiting suspicious websites or downloading dangerous files.
-To do this, some programs from our sample offer browser extensions or even browsers for secure banking and online shopping.
+To do this, some programs from our sample offer browser extensions or even browsers for online banking and shopping.

 - Email protection

-One of the favored routes for malware to find its way onto a system is via email attachments or links.
-Should your anti-malware software possess email protection, it will filter out this sort of content as well as spam.
+One of the popular routes for malware to find its way onto a system is via email attachments or links.
+Should your anti-malware software possess email protection, it will filter out this sort of content along with spam.

 - Webcam protection

 That covers the basic features we look for.
-Most anti-malware programs go beyond this, offering users far more.
+Most anti-malware programs go beyond this though and offer users far more.

-More and more anti-malware software comes with integrated firewalls with which users can set rules for all incoming and outgoing data traffic on their network.
+More and more anti-malware software includes integrated firewalls with which users can set rules for all incoming and outgoing data traffic on their network.
 These help to identify and block unauthorized access.

 - VPN access

-VPNs make it possible to anonymously and safely surf the Web and circumvent geographic content restrictions by hiding your location, encrypting your data, and masking your IP address.
-In contrast to standalone programs, the VPNs that come with anti-malware software often have strict data limits or fewer server locations.
-There are some exceptions to this as a few of the pricier subscription packages do include full-fledged VPNs.
+VPNs make it possible to anonymously and safely surf the Web as well as bypass geoblocking by hiding your location, encrypting your data, and masking your IP address.
+Unlike dedicated programs, the VPNs that come with anti-malware software often have strict data limits or fewer server locations.
+There are some exceptions to this as several of the pricier subscription packages include full-fledged VPNs.

 - Password managers

-Think of a password manager like a digital safety deposit box, in which you can store your username/password combinations, credit card information, and other sensitive data, such as copies of your passport or driver's license.
-A number of anti-malware developers have recognized that their customers want more security for their data and as such, have integrated password managers into their subscription packages.
-Similar to the VPNs, however, these password managers are, more often than not, inferior, in terms of quality, to dedicated solutions.
+A password manager is like a digital safety deposit box in which you store your username/password combinations, credit card information, and other sensitive data.
+Several anti-malware developers have recognized that their customers want more data security and have integrated password managers into their subscriptions.
+Like VPNs, these password managers are often inferior to dedicated solutions.

-Anti-malware programs often block ads or annoying pop-ups.
+Anti-malware programs often block ads and annoying pop-ups.